Wednesday, 15 December, 2010

 Weddings:

-- If a woman has to do some major running, she will be wearing high heels and have to quickly take them off or struggle.
+- If a woman has to do some major running, she will be wearing high heels and have to quickly take them off or she struggles and stumbles during the escapade.

 - If there is an argument with someone and anywhere near is a cold beverage, it will end up thrown in a face or dumped over a head.